About the Pre-School

-We gradually increase the number of children in our afternoon sessions once the children have had their third birthday and we then have a minimum ratio of one adult to six children (for those children aged over 3 years).
+We gradually increase the number of children in our afternoon sessions once the children have had their third birthday and we then have a minimum ratio of one adult to eight children (for those children aged over 3 years).

 We believe that children settle best when they have a key person to relate to, who knows them and their parents well and with whom they can develop a trusting relationship.
 We believe that this benefits not only the child, but also the parents, staff and the Pre-School by providing secure relationships in which children thrive, parents have confidence, staff are committed and the Pre-School is a happy and well balanced place to attend or work in.

 Your child’s key person will ensure that your child's individual learning, welfare and developmental needs are supported through appropriate planning and intervention during free play and adult-initiated activity.

 Your child's key person will continually observe, assess, record and plan appropriate and purposeful activities, so that he or she can achieve his or her next steps for learning.
 The key person will keep you informed and involved with regard to your child’s welfare, development and learning.